tpgithubact/transfer-real/0.6.1/tools/chunks/README.md

   discovering the latest version of the file, and writes the content of the retrieved file to the standard output.

-## Version discovery methods in ndncatchunks

-* `fixed`    : sends an interest attempting to find a data packet with the specified prefix and version number.
-A version component must be present at the end of the user-specified NDN name.

-* `iterative`: sends a series of interests with ChildSelector set to prefer the rightmost child and Exclude selectors, attempting to find a data packet with the specified prefix and the latest (the largest in the NDN canonical ordering) version number.
-The version is declared "latest" after a predefined number of data retrieval timeouts (default: 1).

-The default discovery method is `iterative`.

-## Interest pipeline types in ndncatchunks

-* `fixed`: maintains a fixed-size window of Interests in flight; the window size is configurable via a command line option and defaults to 1.

-* `aimd` : sends Interests using an additive-increase/multiplicative-decrease (AIMD) algorithm to control the window size.
-By default, a Conservative Loss Adaptation algorithm is adopted combining with the AIMD algorithm, that is, at most one window decrease will be performed per round-trip-time.

-The default Interest pipeline type is `aimd`.

 ## Usage examples

 ### Publishing